 Nike has been committed to reducing waste and working toward a circular future for decades, and the Nike Grind program is a great example of this.

 It all started in 1993 with Nike employee Steve Potter, who envisioned shredding old Nike shoes and turning them into reusable materials.
 The idea was tested with a new basketball court in Wilsonville, Oregon and the following year Nike donated its first Nike Grind surface to the Brooklyn Navy Yard Boys & Girls Club.

 The program has evolved to incorporate scrap materials from the factory floors, turning them into premium materials – from sport surfaces to new products.
 In 2019 alone, Nike, its contract factories, and Nike Grind customer companies facilitated the recovery of approximately 87 million pounds of post-industrial footwear scrap materials and transformed those into new products.

-Re-use is a vital step in reducing our environmental impact.
-Space Hippie is Nike’s lowest carbon footprint shoe ever and was born out of constraints – taking what we have and reimagining it.
+We know re-use is a vital step in reducing our environmental impact.
+Space Hippie, Nike’s lowest carbon footprint shoe ever, was born out of constraints – taking what we have and reimagining it.

-In FY19, 99.9% of footwear manufacturing waste was recycled by contract factories or converted to energy.
+In FY19, 99.9 percent of footwear manufacturing waste was recycled by contract factories or converted to energy.